 A new directive (2015/413/EU) on the correct legal basis (transport safety) came into force in May 2015.

 The UK opted out of the original directive on economic grounds arguing that the cost of the IT systems and processing penalties outweighed the income that would be received from fines recovered.

-With its legal basis changed to transport safety the revised directive will apply to all Member States.
-The agreed text of the revised directive gives the UK, Ireland and Denmark two years from entry into force of the directive, to adopt relevant national rules.
+With its legal basis changed to transport safety the revised directive applies to all Member States.
+The text of the revised directive gives the UK, Ireland and Denmark two years from entry into force of the directive, to adopt relevant national rules.